Suitters/pysui-flask/README.rst

     # Are they asked to sign as sender (1) or sponsor (2)
     signing_as: int

-    # Base64 transaction bytes to sign
+    # Base64 serialized SuiTransaction to sign
     tx_bytes: str

     # Status of request.
 May be one of: